TSWT133/Data-Analysis-Projects/README.md

 ### Project Overview
 Each project in this repository demonstrates a specific aspect of data analysis, including:

-**ETL:** ETL (Extract, Transform, Load): Converting raw data into a structured format optimized for analysis.
+**Extract, Transform, Load (ETL):** Converting raw data into a structured format optimized for analysis.

 **Exploratory Data Analysis (EDA):** Uncovering patterns, trends, and relationships within the data.